-Level 4 introduces students to the fundamental principles of illustration that will help you develop your illustrative style.
-This includes developing an understanding of the tools and creative techniques you will be using, the historical contexts and theories of illustration, print, production, bookbinding techniques and an understanding of the illustration industry.
+Level 4 introduces you to the fundamental principles of illustration that will help you develop your illustrative style.
+This includes developing an understanding of the tools and creative techniques you will be using, the historical contexts and theories of illustration, print, production techniques and an understanding of the illustration industry.

 - Visual Communication

-Level 5 enables students to develop their individual approach to character design, the role of illustration in society, the conceptual aspects of illustration, the practicalities of preparing work for production as well as exploring the fundamentals of running a business as a freelancer.
+Level 5 enables you to develop your individual approach the role of illustration in society, the conceptual aspects of illustration, the practicalities of preparing work for production as well as exploring the fundamentals of running a business as a freelancer.

-Level 6 is negotiated.
-You will work with staff to pitch the projects that demonstrate your illustrative style, your skills and abilities, your ambition and your understanding of the illustration industry.
+Level 6 is focused on your specialism.
+You will work with staff to pitch the projects that demonstrate your illustrative style, your skills and abilities, your ambition, and your understanding of the illustration industry.

 The information listed in this section is an overview of the academic content of the programme that will take the form of either core or option modules.
 Modules are designated as core or option in accordance with professional body requirements and internal academic framework review, so may be subject to change.

 Entry requirements & applying

 Our general requirement for the foundation year is 48-72 UCAS tariff points but all applications are considered individually and we consider work experience, vocational training/qualifications, as well as motivation and potential to succeed.